 The test which shows how a building’s external wall system reacts to fire is known as a BS8414 test.
-Where necessary, we will arrange for a BS8414 test to be carried out in an accredited test centre.
+Where necessary, we'll arrange for a BS8414 test to be carried out in an accredited test centre.

 The report will outline what work is necessary to make the building compliant.
-We are putting together a programme of remediation works across our buildings, prioritised according to risk.
-We will let you know when we have more details about your block.
+We're putting together a programme of remediation works across our buildings, prioritised according to risk.
+We'll let you know when we have more details about your block.

 The safety of our residents remains our top priority and we have robust measures in place to ensure your safety.
 We also carry out regular fire risk assessments to highlight any work that might be required, as well as routine visual checks of community areas to ensure there are no fire hazards.